Roof Buying Guide: Choosing the Right Roofing

 Metal roofing can be installed in sheets that mimic asphalt tiles and clay.
 This is one of the most affordable solutions in your arsenal, but it’s noisy on rainy days.
 Its lifespan can extend beyond 40 years, and its fire-resistance is impressively robust.
 Choose a recycled metal roof, and you can add eco-friendliness to the mix.

 Composite slate is perfect for fashionistas who want a customizable aesthetic.
-It’s durable and a green roof is eco-friendly, too, but that comes at a higher upfront cost.
+It’s durable and eco-friendly, too, but that comes at a higher upfront cost.

 Step four: consider the rest of your roofing